eurocontrol-ladr/ladrApplicationMessages/README.md

 # LADR Messages

-This GITHUB repository supports the **development** of the XML schemas of the LADR Messages that are exchanged between LADR Contrinutors, LADR and LADR Users.
+This GITHUB repository supports the **development** of the XML schemas of the LADR Messages that are exchanged between LADR Contributors, LADR and LADR Users.
 This is NOT the reference for the official releases of the LADR schemas.
-The repository also contains LADR messages examples conformant to the XML schemas, and associated user guidance.

 ## Content